lulee13/LLee-CIVE202-Project3-Respository/README.md

 Code - Jupyter Notebook containing the code used to analyze and plot the data used in the project
 Gantt Chart - Gantt Chart for this project
 Report - Comprehensive report over this project
+SOW - Scope of work written for this project
 Timesheet - Timesheet documenting time spent working on this project
 NGSIM(in) - NGSIM data used in this project
 NHTS(in) - NHTS data used in this project